 I hugged the bundle of baby against my chest, shielding it from the fierce wind that had started to pick up.
 Rapidly I moved back from the highway, keeping my eyes on the baby, listening to its steady, rapid heartbeat.

 With the wind behind me, I moved faster.
 I rushed across the white valley, scanning the horizon for any movement of prey.
 I stopped for a frozen rabbit.
 It tasted wet, so I chucked it back and moved on.

 I was back at the cathedral soon after.
 I slowed my pace and stared down at the baby in my arms, who was looking around, with its wide, beautiful eyes.
 I pushed the thick wooden doors open and entered the main hall.

-It was a long room lined with thick red marble columns, stain-glass windows of Jesus and his cross.
-The ceiling, arched above us, painted gold with carved in gold flowers.
+It was a long room lined with thick red marble columns, and stain-glass windows of Jesus and his cross.
+The ceiling, arched above us, was painted gold with carved gold flowers.
 Four large gold chandeliers embedded with gems dangled on ten-meter length chains.
 The thick beige stone walls were decorated with ancient tapestries and statues.
 The floor was made of antique red marble, scratched and dented.
 On the second floor was a gigantic golden organ, blanketing the whole wall.

 I walked across the room, my high heels clicking against the floor.
-To my right was a fireplace, big enough to fit four adults in standing up.
+To my right was a fireplace, big enough to fit four adults standing up.
 A large log was placed in the middle, and from it burned a long, thick flame, that flickered and warmed the room.
 I could feel the snow melting off my clothes and hair.
 The bundle of blankets and the baby in my arms were soaked.
 Facing the fire was a long, thick table surrounded by richly decorated chairs.